Skip to content

 The hike to the peak is 11,5 km and takes an estimated 6 hours.
 As it was now 07:30, we could expect to reach the top at 13:30, leaving us 4 hours in daylight for the 10 km of descend.

-It was optimistic, and we hiked to the top almost with only short breaks to take in the view of the canyon below.
+It was optimistic, and we hiked towards the top as fast as we could.
+We only took short breaks to take in the view of the canyon below.

 The terrain was technical with no actual trail, and we were constantly on the lookout for the next trail mark and at the same time watching our steps in the rocky terrain.